-The GRAAD digital service is an innovative procedure for the authenticity and qualitative evaluation certification of a collectible game card, available at
+The GRAAD Digital service is an innovative procedure for the authenticity and qualitative evaluation certification of collectible cards and stickers, available at

-This is a new procedure, designed for high or very high value cards and in excellent state of preservation.
-We called it "digital" to distinguish it from the standard procedure, because in addition to the normal optical procedure (which is carried out anyway), an additional procedure is also used.
-In fact, the certificate includes Standard grading but adds a more in-depth assessment of the parameters that are not considered by current certifying bodies on the market and which instead can represent, for the most demanding collectors, significant details.
+This is a new procedure, designed for high or very high value cards/stickers in excellent state of preservation.
+We called it "digital", not only to distinguish it from our Standard service, but also because, in addition to the normal optical procedure, we perform a more in-depth assessment of parameters that are usually not considered by other grading companies but that can be significant for the most meticolous collectors.

-Conceived therefore to fill the gap of current services on the market and go beyond the normal level of evaluation, it is also designed to provide a card with a more reliable and exclusive certification.
+Our Digital service was conceived to fill the void we found in the current services provided by other grading companies on the market and was meant to go beyond the normal level of evaluation to provide a much more reliable and exclusive certification.

 |QNT||15 days||10 days||5 days||1 day||same day|

-Let's therefore see why digital grading is, in some cases, the right service.
+Let's find why Digital grading is, in some cases, the right choice.

-Like every collector knows, with the increase of the base value of the card, the percentage increase of the value given by high grades after grading is much more unstable than low value cards.
-This happens for several reasons, including the standard certification's limit that evaluates quality with an "optical" procedure, ie it does not go beyond a certain level of accuracy.
+Like every collector knows, with the increase of the value of a card, the percentage increase of the value given by high grades is much more unstable than low value cards.
+This happens for several reasons, including the standard certification's limit that evaluates quality with an "optical" procedure which does not go beyond a certain level of accuracy.

 Therefore the grade tends to lose "strength" when one has to distinguish a high grade like 8, 9 or 10.
 The consequence is that, when a negotiation for a high value card occurs, with the increase of the value of the card, the added value determined by a high grade (8, 9 or 10) may vary a lot, but the standard certification does not offer sufficient nuances to distinguish these "high grades".